-- Identify gaps in funding for needs that should be addressed, including tenants (renters) and commercial and business owners. - Create a new program that integrates new and current energy, climate, and health programs available to ESJ communities to maximize benefits. - Find ways to support ESJ households through alternative financing such as tariffed on-bill financing.
+- Identify available sources of funding for energy-related or building-related programs. - Identify gaps in funding for needs that should be addressed, including tenants (renters) and commercial and business owners. - Create a new program that integrates new and current energy, climate, and health programs available to ESJ communities to maximize benefits. - Find ways to support ESJ households through alternative financing such as tariffed on-bill financing.